FHGDev/Modboi/README.md

 # Embeds
-Yeah, I'm kinda required to put these on here if I want to get Modboi certified, so here they are.<br>
+Yeah, I'm kinda required to put these on here if I want to get Modboi certified, so here they are.
 [![Discord Bots](https://discordbots.org/api/widget/572092327460601859.svg)](https://discordbots.org/bot/572092327460601859)

 ###### The name 'Modboi' and everything associated with this bot is owned by FHGDev#0001 and may not be duplicated or shared without my explicit permission.
 Modboi (c) 7/2/2019 FHGDev